ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/deploy-monitoring-prometheus-grafana-metrics/guide.en-gb.md

 ![OVHcloud Managed Rancher Grafana](images/grafana.png){.thumbnail}

 You can also execute PromQL queries.

 Without doing anything on your side, several built-in metrics are already available.
 You can test them by typing `sum(kube_pod_owner{job="kube-state-metrics"}) by (namespace)` in the search bar.

-Click on the `Execute`{.action} button to determine if the Kubernetes metrics are visible:
+Click the `Execute`{.action} button to determine if the Kubernetes metrics are visible:

 ![OVHcloud Managed Rancher Grafana](images/promql.png){.thumbnail}